Thursday, November 24, 2011

 To date innovation is measured using almost exclusively using quantitative methods, particularly with regard to patents.
 However, even though quantitative models are widely considered to be problematic, a model that assesses patent value using qualitative methods has not yet emerged.
 Here, a qualitative innovation index is reported that may fill some of the gaps in patent valuation.
 An innovation index for pharmaceuticals is described that provides a measure of patent quality that is specific to pharmaceutical products.
 The index is based on regulatory preferences and evidentiary requirements for various types of new and follow-on drugs and yields a method that is not only graded incrementally but which reflects the social value of the products being valued.

-The Articles are available at:
+The Articles are available on the journal websites.

 Friday, December 17, 2010